Note

 obclient> SET GLOBAL lc_time_names='zh_CN';

-View the current value of
+View the value of

-+---------------+-------+ | Variable_name | Value | +---------------+-------+ | lc_time_names | zh_CN | +---------------+-------+ 1 row in set (0.015 sec)Query the corresponding date by using a function.
++---------------+-------+ | Variable_name | Value | +---------------+-------+ | lc_time_names | zh_CN | +---------------+-------+ 1 row in set (0.015 sec)Query the corresponding date using a function.

-DATE_FORMAT()function.obclient> select DATE_FORMAT('2023-01-06','%Y-%m-%d');The return result is as follows:
+DATE_FORMAT()function to query the date in the specified format.obclient> select DATE_FORMAT('2023-01-06','%Y-%m-%d');The returned result is as follows:

-+--------------------------------------+ | DATE_FORMAT('2023-01-06','%Y-%m-%d') | +--------------------------------------+ | 2023-01-06 | +--------------------------------------+ 1 row in set (0.001 sec)Query the name of the week corresponding to the input date by using the
++--------------------------------------+ | DATE_FORMAT('2023-01-06','%Y-%m-%d') | +--------------------------------------+ | 2023-01-06 | +--------------------------------------+ 1 row in set (0.001 sec)Use the

-+-----------------------+ | DAYNAME('2023-01-06') | +-----------------------+ | Friday | +-----------------------+ 1 row in set (0.000 sec)Query the name of the month corresponding to the input date by using the
++-----------------------+ | DAYNAME('2023-01-06') | +-----------------------+ | Friday | +-----------------------+ 1 row in set (0.000 sec)Use the

 +-------------------------+ | MONTHNAME('2023-01-06') | +-------------------------+ | January | +-------------------------+ 1 row in set (0.001 sec)